Discovering new ways to visualize the wonders of nature.

-The texture of the stone and the fragrance of the rose are appreciated when we break away from life’s normal routine to enjoy the full substance of their existence.
-To enjoy and appreciate the full substance of all the world around us, is to know the entire experience of life.
+The texture of the stone and the fragrance of the rose are appreciated when we break away from life’s normal routine to enjoy the entirety of their existence.
+To enjoy and appreciate all the world around us, is to embrace the whole experience of life.

 In my mind, art achieves its most valuable service when it inspires an audience to feel an intimate connection with the world beyond the self or encourages the viewer to contemplate the morality of their own way of life.

 The writer, Viktor Shklovsky remarked, “Art exists that one may recover the sensation of life; it exists to make one feel things, to make the stone stony.”

 I believe that our hesitation to change our ways stems from a loss of appreciation for the natural world.
 We have somehow come to see the tantalizing and ever-changing extravagances of the modern, material kingdom as far more exciting than the “simple,” unwavering beauty of nature.
 However, the innumerable delights and luxuries of the material world can tarnish the quality of our own lives.
 As many people have remarked, we are so busy trying to experience everything, that we no longer feel the entire substance of anything.
-And all too often, our encounters with the animate life occur through the inanimate window of technology.
+And all too often, our encounters with the animate realm occur through the inanimate window of technology.
 So, the stone loses its texture and the rose its fragrance.

 To illustrate the ineffable and inimitable beauty of wildlife and wild places to help an audience avoid the paralysis of indifference and the pitfalls of passivity that impede environmental protection and progress toward a sustainable human existence.

 To produce artwork of aesthetic, social, and commercial value to contribute to and enhance the services of art in society, while creating a mechanism for generating ongoing donations to non-for-profit organizations working for meaningful causes.